oraqlle/cpp-book-live/src/getting-started/hello-cmake.md

 Often we want to have specific flags set for the compiler(s) we are using but because each compiler has different flags available it can become difficult to have parity across compilers.
-Luckily presets make this much easer.
+Luckily presets make this much easier.
 We can create hidden presets that define a set of compiler flags for each compiler, platform or even just custom configurations for the same compiler.
 We can then use the `"inherits"` array in any preset that we want the flags to apply to by giving it the name of the hidden flag preset.
-We can see this in action in [Listing1-4](#listing1-4) which defines a general setup for Linux, MacOS and Windows with some of the most common flags set which helps tp prevent some of the most common errors when programming.
+We can see this in action in [Listing1-4](#listing1-4) which defines a general setup for Linux, MacOS and Windows with some of the most common flags set which helps to prevent some of the most common errors when programming.
 I would recommend using this `CMakePresets.json` file as a base starting point for all your projects.
 Each platform as a preset for a debug build plus a release build as well as x64 and x86 builds for the Windows platform.
 [Listing 1-5](#listing1-5) demonstrates the commands needed to configure, build and run the executable target for ech preset.

 ```admonish note
 These presets are for tailored for a single executable target and may not be robust to